-Koppen Classification of Climate - Introduction
+Koppen Classification of Climate

-Wladimir Köppen (1846 - 1940), born in Russia, was a great German Climatologist as well as an amateur botanist.
+Wladimir Köppen (1846 – 1940), born in Russia, was a great German Climatologist as well as an amateur botanist.
 He gave a detailed climate classification and his first-ever classification came in 1918 and continued to refine and modify it.
 The last modified version of his classification was published in 1936.
-This classification was done with the usage of different kinds of symbols which represent different meanings and climate.
+This classification was done with the usage of different kinds of symbols which represent different meanings and climates.
 Majorly, the climate classification was done into five major groups along with one more type which was considered a special category.

-The five major climate groups are represented by capital letters i.e A, B, C, D, and E. Among these major groups, only B belongs to the dry type of climate whereas others are humid climate groups.
+The five major climate groups are represented by capital letters i.e. A, B, C, D, and E. Among these major groups, only B belongs to the dry type of climate whereas others are humid climate groups.
 These major groups are further divided into subtypes on the basis of their features like temperature and precipitation or level of dryness or coldness, etc.

-Symbol 'a' means hot summer in which average temperature is above 22°C, 'c' refers to cool summer where the average temperature is below 22°C, 'f' means no dry season, 'w' represents a dry season in winters and 's' represents a dry season in summer, 'g' refers to Ganges' type of temperature of annual march when the hottest month comes before the Solstice as well as the summer rainfall, 'h' means where the annual average temperature is less than 18°C, 'm' means monsoon.
+Symbol 'a' means hot summer in which average temperature is above 22°C, 'c' refers to cool summer where the average temperature is below 22°C, 'f' means no dry season, 'w' represents a dry season in winters and 's' represents a dry season in summer, 'g' refers to Ganges' type of temperature of annual march when the hottest month comes before the Solstice as well as the summer rainfall, 'h' means where the annual average temperature is less than 18°C, and 'm' means monsoon.
 Besides these, Capital 'S' and 'W' are used for the further classification of the dry season in which 'S' means semi-arid regions or steppe whereas 'W' represents arid or desert regions.
 For further division of polar climate, capital 'T' and 'F' symbols are used.
 In which 'T' means Tundra and 'F' means Icecap.
 Besides all these, Capital ‘H’ represents the highlands.